 Bridget Peterson is a University of New Hampshire (UNH) senior from Narragansett, Rhode Island.
 Her majors are neuroscience and English/journalism, and she is pursuing a minor in Spanish.
 Bridget decided to attend UNH because of its outdoorsy feel and size.
 During the fall semester of 2017, Bridget joined the Inquiry editorial team because she was interested in clear and concise scientific writing.
 Within the next five years, Bridget plans to finish up her degrees, work as an optician for a year, and then apply for and attend optometry school.
 In her free time she loves to read; her favorite author is David Sedaris.
 She also enjoys making and listening to music.

 Alissa Reitter grew up on both North American coasts, going to elementary school in New Hampshire, spending her middle school years in San Diego, California, and returning home to her native state before starting high school in Amherst, New Hampshire.
-A sophomore and second-year Inquiry student editor, Alissa stays busy as a student in the Honors Program and as a Hamel Scholar, roles that allow her to lead a community service group, Women in STEM, which works to promote the STEM fields to girls.
+A junior and third-year Inquiry student editor, Alissa stays busy as a student in the University Honors Program and as a Hamel Scholar, roles that allow her to lead a community service group, Women in STEM, which works to promote the STEM fields to girls.
 Alissa has diverse academic interests, which have led her to pursue a dual degree in civil engineering and international affairs, with a minor in Spanish.
 Both of Alissa’s parents are University of New Hampshire (UNH) graduates, and she loves the university for its proximity to the mountains, beaches, and cities and for its distinguished civil engineering program.
 Alissa first heard about Inquiry from her mother, who is a close friend of one of Inquiry’s editors, Erin Trainer (they met at UNH as undergraduate students!).
 In her spare time, Alissa is passionate about running, hiking, and traveling, and loves to find ways to combine all three of these interests, as demonstrated by her on-campus involvement in Engineers Without Borders and the New Hampshire Outing Club.
-After graduating in a few years, Alissa plans to hike the Pacific Crest Trail in California and hopes to have an international career for the opportunity to utilize all three aspects of her degree.
+After graduating in 2022, Alissa plans to hike the Pacific Crest Trail in California and hopes to have an international career for the opportunity to use all three aspects of her degree.